Skip to main content

 Pair travel logistics with procedure education

 Review phase-based expectations for carpal tunnel release alongside any trip plan.
 For hub-city snapshots, flight-leg examples, and trip cost lines, see hand surgery travel planning.
+For a cited country snapshot (example inbound hub), see the Thailand profile or browse the full Countries hub.

 Topics to raise with your surgeon or therapist